thatguylars/Block-27B-Workshop-The-Bank-Account/README.md

 ## Getting Started

-1. Fork the repository and add your cohort team.
+1. Create a new repository using this one as a template.
 2. Clone the repository down and install the dependencies.
 3. This workshop is built using Vite; use `npm run dev` to start the application.
 4. You should see a barebones banking interface.
 However, none of the buttons will work yet.